Fear Is the Mindkiller

-Fear Is the Mindkiller is a remix EP containing remixes of songs from the first album Soul of a New Machine by Fear Factory.
-It was released on April 14, 1993 by Roadrunner Records.
+Fear Is the Mindkiller is the first EP by American industrial metal band Fear Factory.
+It was released on April 14, 1993, by Roadrunner Records and it contains remixes of songs from the first album Soul of a New Machine.

 Content

-Remixes 1-5 were remixed by Rhys Fulber and Bill Leeb of Front Line Assembly.
-The EP was remastered and re-released on October 5, 2004 in a digipak, packaged together with the remastered Soul of a New Machine without "Self Immolation".
+Remixes 1–5 were created by Rhys Fulber and Bill Leeb of Front Line Assembly.
+The EP was remastered and re-released on October 5, 2004, in a digipak, packaged together with the remastered Soul of a New Machine without "Self Immolation".
 The title of the record is a quote from "Litany against fear", a fictional incantation from Dune, the science fiction novel written by Frank Herbert.

 When playing live in the 1990s, the band would occasionally play a variation of the Deep Dub Trauma remix of "Scumgrief", rather than the original.
+The song is also on the soundtrack of the film Hideaway.